crishellco/vue-url-state-sync/README.md

 #### vm.\$hashSyncState(key, watch, hashParsedWatchCallback)

-Begins syncing a hash key with state.
+Syncs a hash key with specific component state.

+When first called, it will sync the current hash to the state.
+It then sets up two watchers -- one for hash changes and one for state changes.

+Watchers are destroyed when the component is destroyed.

 - Arguments
   - `{string} key`